alice17/wohnung-notifier-bot/README.md

 ## ⚖️ Disclaimer

 -   **Polling Frequency:** Be respectful.
 Do not set the `poll_interval_seconds` too low.
-A 60-300 second (1-5 minute) interval is effective and won't spam the website's servers.
+A 120-300 second (2-5 minute) interval is effective and won't spam the websites' servers.
--   **Website Changes:** This script relies on the website's HTML structure.
-If `inberlinwohnen.de` changes its layout, the script may break and will need to be updated.
+-   **Website Changes:** This script relies on the websites' HTML structure.
+If `inberlinwohnen.de` or `immowelt.de` changes its layout, the corresponding scraper may break and will need to be updated.

 -----

 ## 📝 TODO

--   **Add More Websites:** Implement a provider pattern to easily add support for other real estate websites (e.g., `Deutsche Wohnen`, `Ohne Makler`).
 -   **Add a Test Suite:** Introduce `pytest` to write unit and integration tests for better reliability.
 -   **Improve Error Handling:** Make the scraper more resilient to temporary network issues or minor HTML changes.
+-   **Add more scrapers:** Ohne-Makler can be an example